Warsaw, Poland

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Warsaw is to use online resources such as websites and apps.
 Websites such as Gumtree, OLX, and Otodom are popular for finding rental properties in Warsaw.
 Additionally, there are many real estate agents in the city who can help you find a place to live.
 You can also search for rental properties on social media platforms such as Facebook and Instagram.
 Additionally, there are many expat forums and Facebook groups dedicated to helping people find housing in Warsaw.
-Finally, you can also ask friends and family who live in Warsaw for advice and recommendations," wrote one member in Warsaw.
+Finally, you can also ask friends and family who live in Warsaw for advice and recommendations," said one expat in Warsaw.

 What is a typical expat home or apartment like in Warsaw?